 Portrait from "The Mayors of Cedar City", 1986.

-Cedar City, Utah resident Kumen Snow Gardner was long prominent in the civic and political affairs of his community, being a farmer, city councilman, two term state representative, one term Mayor of Cedar City.
-In addition to his time in elected office Gardner was active in the Church of Latter Day Saints, serving as bishop of the Newcastle ward as well as having a ten year tenure as President of the Cedar Stake.
+Cedar City, Utah resident Kumen Snow Gardner was long prominent in the civic and political affairs of his community, being a farmer, city councilman, two-term state representative, and one term Mayor of Cedar City.
+In addition to his time in elected office, Gardner was active in the Church of Latter-Day Saints, serving as bishop of the Newcastle ward as well as having a ten-year tenure as President of the Cedar Stake.

 Born in Grass Valley, Utah on April 21, 1900, Kumen Snow Gardner was one of twelve children born to Royal Joseph and Chloe Snow Gardner.
-His early life in Grass Valley was spent helping his father at a sawmill located near the Gardner home, as well as attending the "district school" in Pine Valley.
-Gardner and his family would remove to Iron County during his adolesence and he continued schooling at the Cedar City High School.
+His early life in Grass Valley was spent helping his father at a sawmill located near his family's home, as well as attending the "district school" in Pine Valley.
+Gardner and his family would remove to Iron County during his adolescence and he continued schooling at the Cedar City High School.

 A Gardner election notice from the Iron County Record, October 26, 1944.

 In 1932 Kumen Gardner married in New Castle to Naida Gillies (1915-2012), to whom he was wed for over fifty years.
 The couple would have a total of five children: Sheila, Dayne, Paul, Neil, and Eric.
 A longstanding member of the Church of Jesus Christ of Latter-Day Saints, Gardner was selected as Bishop of the New Castle ward in 1938 and served in that position until 1943.
 In that year he and his family removed to Cedar City, Utah, where he would continue in church work, entering into the Presidency of the Cedar Stake of the Mormon Church, where he would serve until 1955.